 - In Step 2 of the road map the approximation of the function V by a PWA function was based on minimizing the area between the function and its PWA approximation.
 However, one could also minimize the error between the output of the original system model and the system model based on the PWA approximation over a given period for a given reference input.
-Determine α and β using this alternative criterion.
-Do the values of α and β coincide with the values obtained in Step 2?
-Explain. - We could also consider a more detailed vehicle model with, e.g., static friction with a dead zone, a more involved dynamic friction model, or gear shifting (cf. the equations at the top of page 13 of the lecture notes) included, and/or consider additional constraints such as, e.g., a maximal speed. - You will have noticed that computing the optimal MPC input using the miqp program requires quite some computation time, especially for large N_p and N_c .
-If this time is larger than the sampling time T_c of the controller (in our case $T_c = T = 0.2$ s), then the (basic) on-line MPC optimization approach is not feasible.
-One of the possible solutions is then to use the explicit MPC approach in which for each possible current state x(k) the optimal MPC input $u^(k)$ is computed off-line and stored in a look-up table (cf. page 104 of the lecture notes and the references [19, 20, 23, 24, 32] of the lecture notes).
+Determine $\alpha$ and $\beta$ using this alternative criterion.
+Do the values of $\alpha$ and $\beta$ coincide with the values obtained in Step 2?
+Explain. - We could also consider a more detailed vehicle model with, e.g., static friction with a dead zone, a more involved dynamic friction model, or gear shifting (cf. the equations at the top of page 13 of the lecture notes) included, and/or consider additional constraints such as, e.g., a maximal speed. - Now we examine the robustness of the MPC controller.
+We repeat the Steps 7 and 8 with a perturbed system, i.e., the "real" system equations will be given by the equations of Step 1 but with an extra noise term with some standard deviation $\sigma_e$ .
+The prediction model used in the MPC controller is still the noise-free discrete-time PWA/MLD model.
+Write a MATLAB program to simulate the above perturbed system in combination with the MPC controller obtained in Step 6.
+For each of the two combinations $(N{p,1}, N{c,1})$ and $(N{p,2}, N{c,2})$ make a plot of the evolution of the controlled closed-loop system in the (x,v) phase plane and of the evolution of x, v, $v{ref}$ , $v v{ref}$ , u and $\Delta u$ over time.
+Compare the obtained trajectories with the trajectories of Step 8 and discuss the differences, if any.
+If necessary, reduce or increase the noise level. - Finally, we could also include the distance keeping component of ACC in our approach.
+This implies that we have to include a model of the leading vehicle and add a hard lower bound on the intervehicle distance and a penalty on the deviation from the reference intervehicle distance into the MPC problem.